PMichnal/polex/README.md

 ## Files

-The `polex` project consists of four files and one folder:
+The `polex` project consists of the following files and folders:

 - `polex`: The main script for creating and managing projects
 - `settings.sh`: A script that defines various settings and default values
 - `functions.sh`: A script that defines various functions used by the `polex` script
 - `polex-completion.sh`: A script that provides tab completion for the `polex` command
 - `Templates`: A folder that contains template files for different languages